How to get there from the south?

 The main shopping street in the city.
 Better class of shops to be found here including Spain's (largest) national department store El Corte Ingles, 13 floors in total of shopping housed in two buildings.
 The length of this street is just as good as the store for shopping as are the two parallel streets either side.

 Already mentioned as the place to catch the tourist bus, the surrounding area another nice place for shopping.
 Some nice lunchtime cafes and bars and a popular meeting point for tourists and locals.
+The area is home to the Science Museum.
 Watch out for events held here some evenings.
 Pop concerts, sporting events and the island's annual carnival are some of the events to be found at regular intervals throughout the year.
 During the evening this is one of the main meeting areas in the city and the surrounding streets are home to a lot of very good and busy bars, restaurants and much later on in the night, the clubs.
-A short walk from Santa Catalina park is "El Muelle", a modern commercial area of brand named shops, restaurants and bars.